django/django/docs/asgi.rst

 ---------------------

 All communication in an ASGI stack uses *messages* sent over *channels*.
-All messages must be a ``dict`` at the top level of the object, and be serializable by the built-in ``json`` serializer module (though the actual serialization a channel layer uses is up to the implementation;
+All messages must be a ``dict`` at the top level of the object, and contain only the following types to ensure serializability:

-we use ``json`` as the lowest common denominator).
+* Byte strings
+* Unicode strings
+* Integers (no longs)
+* Lists (tuples should be treated as lists)
+* Dicts (keys must be unicode strings)
+* Booleans
+* None

-Channels are identified by a byte string name consisting only of ASCII letters, numbers, numerical digits, periods (``.``), dashes (``-``) and underscores (``_``), plus an optional prefix character (see below).
+Channels are identified by a unicode string name consisting only of ASCII letters, numbers, numerical digits, periods (``.``), dashes (``-``) and underscores (``_``), plus an optional prefix character (see below).